College of Health Professions

 In this section

-Candidates for entry in the Pathologists’ Assistant Program must possess certain abilities and skills to function effectively and meet the safety and technical requirements in a broad variety of classroom, laboratory and clinical settings.
+Candidates for entry into the Pathologists’ Assistant program must possess certain abilities and skills to function effectively and meet the safety and technical requirements in a broad variety of classroom, laboratory and clinical settings with or without accommodation.

-Each candidate will be reviewed individually.
-The Admissions Committee requests that the candidate assesses the required qualities and understands the school’s expectations.
+Candidates will be reviewed individually.
+The Admissions Committee requests that each candidate assesses the required qualities and understands the school’s expectations.

-The candidate must be able to measure, calculate, reason, analyze, integrate, synthesize and apply problem solving and critical thinking skills in a timely manner.
+The candidate must be able to measure, calculate, reason, analyze, integrate, synthesize and apply problem-solving and critical-thinking skills in a timely manner.
 In addition, the candidate must be able to comprehend three-dimensional relationships and to understand the spatial relationships of structures.
-He/she must have the mental ability to assimilate, learn and communicate large volumes of complex, technically detailed information in a timely manner.
+They must have the mental ability to assimilate, learn and communicate large volumes of complex, technically detailed information in a timely manner.
 They must be able to apply the concepts and information they obtain.

 V. Behavioral and Social Attributes

-Please review these technical standards for the Pathologists' Assistant Program.
-If you have any questions about these standards or other policies as they pertain to the Americans with Disabilities Act, please contact: Elizabeth Friedman, ADA Coordinator Office of Student Affairs at 847-578-8482 or firstname.lastname@example.org.
+If you have any questions about these standards, or other policies as they pertain to the Americans with Disabilities Act, please contact the ADA Coordinator at 847-578-8354 firstname.lastname@example.org.